Trust your body, outsmart the marketing:

 • sees behaviour in context, not as a moral failure

 Watch for subtle cues.
-Do they talk about “fixing”, “normalising”, “training”, “appropriate behaviour”, “social skills” as a universal goal?
+Do they talk about “fixing”, “normalising”, “appropriate behaviour” and “social skills” as a universal goal?
 Or do they talk about quality of life, agency, energy, and self-understanding?

 4) Logistics fit: does the admin support you or drain you?